 Broken link and optimization-focused blogging tools

-Now one of my favorite aspects of blogging – working hard to ensure content will be discovered by new audiences through tactics such as: guest blog posts, finding and fixing broken links and ways creative to get content mentioned in strategic online outlets.
+Now, one of my favorite aspects of blogging - working hard to ensure that content will be discovered by new audiences through tactics such as: guest blog posts, finding and fixing broken links, and creative ways to get content mentioned in strategic online outlets.

 These are my picks for the best blogging tools that will help you get your blog mentioned on other top websites.